fahimahammed/Cryptography-and-Network-Security/README.md

 ### B.Sc.
 Engg.
 Part 4, Even Semester, Session: 2018-2019, Examination 2022
 ### CSE-4232P (Cryptography and Network Security)

+This repository contains the solutions to various cryptography and network security problems as part of the CSE-4232P (Cryptography and Network Security) lab course, taught in the B.Sc.
+Engineering Part 4, Even Semester, Session: 2018-2019, University of Rajshahi.
+---

 ✅ 1.
 Suppose you are given a line of text as a plaintext, find out the corresponding Caesar Cipher (i.e. character three to the right modulo 26).
 Then perform the reverse operation to get original plaintext.